 Golden sunshine may sound dreamy, but too much isn’t a good thing.

 The sun’s ultraviolet (UV) rays can be very harmful, and your eyes are no exception.
 UV radiation, which can gradually contribute to eye conditions like cataracts and macular degeneration.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang recommends that you always wear sunglasses with 100% of UVA and UVB light blocking protection.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang recommends that you always wear sunglasses with 100% of UVA and UVB light blocking protection.
 There’s no shortage of trendy and sunglasses, designed with a flair for fashion, so you won’t have to compromise on style while protecting your eyes from dangerous UV rays.